TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 What's funny is that the channel status bits are still sometimes needed.
 I still have no idea what they mean, but for some reason it doesn't *always* work without them.
 Since they are not used anywhere, I guess that it's a simple pattern that is enough for the AK4114 to start decoding 🤷.

-## What's new ?
+## What's new?s

 Now that I've set the record straight, let's actually start with part 2.
 After wrestling with the implementation, it's now time to clean up the move beyond the code spaghetti.
 This round of changes is all about making the design more robust, modular, and rack-friendly.
-In short: less "prototype held together with hopes and prayers", more "something I can trust".
+In short: less "prototype held together with hopes and prayers", and more "something I can trust".

 When I did my last PCB order, I snuck in a devboard for the [DIX9211](https://www.ti.com/lit/ds/symlink/dix9211.pdf), a `216-kHz Digital Audio Interface Transceiver`.
 This chip is similar to the AK4114 that's being used for almost every Ultranet product I've seen so far.
-It's being partly used to replace the PLL1707 👋.
+It's partly used to replace the PLL1707 👋.
 It was responsible for generating the 24.576 MHz system clock that the FPGA used to decode and generate the AES3 data streams. <br>
 I'll talk about it later, but this chip also replaces the AES3 receiver inside the FPGA, which simplifies a bunch of things.

-Also new are new modular DAC and ADC boards with proper analog frontends.
+Also new, are modular DAC and ADC boards with proper analog frontends.
 This ensures flexibility, upgradability and reparability within the system.
 Imagine having to rebuild the whole board because someone blew up an input 🤦

-I'm also introducing an RP2040 as a supervisor MCU.
+In addition, I'm introducing an RP2040 as a supervisor MCU.
 It will be used to set up everything to its proper state and interface between the FPGA and other components.
-This project is at its core an 8-in 8-out signal processor with interconnects, so it could be used for much more than a digital snake!
+At its core, this project is an 8-in 8-out signal processor with interconnects, so it could be used for much more than a digital snake!

 A much-needed improvement is a proper 1U case and CAD models to fit everything properly (okay, okay, you got me, a shelf with 3D-printed faceplates, I promise it looks good and feels solid 😉, you'll see!).